GTrunSec/vastOps-template/README.md

 |                  |                                     |

-## Create your coustom profile for deploying.
+## Create your custom profile for deploying.

-- `mkdir -p ./profiles/<name>`
+1. `mkdir -p ./profiles/<name>`

-cp the required files to your specific profile directory, and modify those files to your expectation.
+2. cp the required files to your specific profile directory, and modify those files to your expectation.

 ## Env variables